hervenivon/awesome-discoveries/docs/development/README.md

 CSS animations in [action](http://animista.net/play/background/color-change)

-### `Javascript`
+### `Nodejs`

-* Command line
+#### Building Command line

 * [ervy](https://github.com/chunqiuyiyu/ervy) - Bringing charts to the terminal, because every project needs a command line and dataviz is fun!
 * [qoa](https://github.com/klaussinani/qoa) - Minimal interactive command-line prompts with no dependencies.
 * [ink](https://github.com/vadimdemedes/ink) - Building your command-line applications with React, Test your command-line applications with components.

+#### Performance

+If performance is key to your application, please spend time on testing and tweaking it.

+You can use some great open source tools before jumping into the service or paying landscape like [autocannon](https://github.com/mcollina/autocannon) which simulates concurrent HTTP calls.
+The following [article](https://www.smashingmagazine.com/2018/06/nodejs-tools-techniques-performance-servers/) from Smash magazine will give you a very good entry point for perfomance analysis on node.js serveur projects.

 ### `Python`